univention/univention-portal/doc/concepts/35_mercure_authorization.md

    - Cookie is HTTP-only and placed on a sub-domain that Mercure and the backend share (See Mercure View)
 2. User requests a list of all allowed Mercure Hub URLs, so the cookie won't be the only place where the backend needs to know all Hub-URLs for a specific user (Frontend can't read the HTTP-only cookie)
-3. When Backend sends a message to Mercure, it needs to authenticate with a proper, valid JWT for Mercure
+3. When Backend sends a message to Mercure, it needs to authenticate with a proper, valid JWT for Mercure with a JWT claim called `mercure` with the content `{"publish":["<url to hub>", "<url to hub>"]}`

 ## Mercure View